Miro allows for granular permission settings to be configured on both a company and team basis.

 Company and Team Admins can restrict or permit the use of a public link to share boards publicly with view/comment access as well as edit access.
 If this setting is turned off, the Anyone with the link option disappears from the Share menu of boards in the company or team.

-Determine who can invite new members to your Enterprise account and activate new licenses: Company Admins only, Company Admins and Team admins, or all members.
+Determine who can invite new members to your Enterprise plan and activate new licenses: Company Admins only, Company Admins and Team admins, or all members.

 Company invitation settings complement team invitation settings.
 This means that Company Admins can allow members and Team Admins to manage team invitations and collaboration, but licenses are controlled by Company Admins.